s1dharth-s/sock-share/README.md

 # SockShare
 Easily share text/links across devices.
 Aim of this project was to get myself familiarised with basics of Go as well as websockets.
-Frontend logic is handled by htmx.
+Frontend is handled by htmx.